tlhutch/test-playbooks/docs/test_plans/release_validation/testplan-2.1.0.md

     10. [X] Verify removing a secondary with --uuid=<valid>
     11. [X] Verify changing primary hostname with with --hostname=<valid> --primary
     12. [X] Verify changing secondary hostname with with --hostname=<valid> --secondary
-    13. [X] Verify integration completes successfully in an HA environment
+    13. [X] Verify integration completes successfully in a cluster environment

 ### Feature: Multi-tenancy
 1. [X] Verify when AWX_PROOT_ENABLED, a job is unable to view details from other jobs on disk.
 Includes the following: